Dog licences and ownership

 • Seize and detain any dog

-• Enter any premises (except your home) to seize and detain a dog
+• Enter any premises to seize and detain a dog, apart from your home

 You can be arrested by a Garda if you:

-A dog warden can ask you for evidence of your dog licence and if you can’t do this, they can issue an on-the-spot fine (see ‘Penalties’ below).
+A dog warden can ask you for evidence of your dog licence and if you can’t provide this, they can issue an on-the-spot fine.

 My neighbour's dog won't stop barking.
 What can I do?

-If your neighbour’s dog won’t stop barking you should talk to your neighbour first.
+If your neighbour’s dog won’t stop barking, you should talk to your neighbour first.
 If you can't resolve the issue with them, you can make a complaint to the District Court and look for a hearing.
-When you get a court date, you must notify the dog owner using a court form, which is available from your local authority or District Court.
+When you get a court date, you must notify the dog owner using a court form (docx), which is available from your local authority or the District Court.

-You can find advice on how to stop your dog barking and low cost training from the Dogs Trust and DSCPA.
+You can find information and dog training about how to stop your dog barking from the Dogs Trust and the DSCPA.

 Dog fouling

-It is an offence to let a dog under your control foul a public place.
-If it does happen, you, or the person in charge of the dog, must remove the faeces and dispose of them in a proper and clean way.
+If your dog poos in a public place, you, or the person in charge of the dog, must remove the poo and dispose of it in a proper and clean way.
+Otherwise, it is an offence.

-If your dog fouls in a public place and you don’t pick up the faeces, you can get a €150 on-the-spot fine.
-Read more about fines below.
+If your dog poos in a public place and you don’t pick it up, you can get a €150 on-the-spot fine.

 Stray and lost dogs

-If your dog is lost, has strayed or is missing, you should contact your local dog warden to check if your dog is there.
+If your dog is lost, has strayed or is missing, you should contact your local dog warden to check if your dog is in the local shelter or dog pound.
 Before you collect it, you may have to pay a re-claim fee and produce a current dog licence.

 If you have found a lost dog you can report it to the Irish Society for the Prevention of Cruelty to Animals (ISPCA) who will be able to help.